Nanluoguxiang

 The Nanluoguxiang (South Gong and Drum Lane)

-Wandering through this area, you’ll encounter a charming collection of side hutongs such as Fuxiang Hutong (福祥胡同), Suoyi Hutong (蓑衣胡同), and Yuer Hutong (雨儿胡同).
-On the eastern side, you’ll find others like Chaodou Hutong (炒豆胡同) and Banchang Hutong (板厂胡同), each with its own unique character and hidden stories.
+Some of these side lanes are well known.
+On the west side you’ll find Fuxiang Hutong (福祥胡同), Suoyi Hutong (蓑衣胡同), and Yuer Hutong (雨儿胡同), while the east side includes hutongs like Chaodou Hutong (炒豆胡同) and Banchang Hutong (板厂胡同), each with its own unique character and hidden stories.

 Yuer Hutong (Where Qibaishi's Former Residence is located)